RTIInternational/nc-mind-covid-19/README.md

 ## 📕 Documentation

-The Overview, Design Concepts, Details (ODD) Protocol document is being publihed on [arXiv](https://arxiv.org/) and will be available shortly.
+The Overview, Design Concepts, Details (ODD) Protocol document is available on [arXiv](https://arxiv.org/abs/2106.04461).
+This document provides complete details on how the model works.

 ## ▶️ Next Steps